Stefan F. Schantl

 Department of Accounting, Faculty of Business and Economics, The University of Melbourne

 Welcome to my website!
-You can find information regarding my teaching portfolio and my research on this site.
-Here are links to my SSRN page, my Google Scholar page, and to my current CV.
+It contains frequently updated information about my research.
+Here are links to my SSRN page, my Google Scholar page, and my current CV.

-My research is at the intersection of accounting, finance, economics, and law.
-In my research, I develop microeconomic models to explain mixed empirical evidence on firms' financial reporting and disclosure behavior and capital market participants' information, investment, and engagement decisions.
+My research lies at the intersection of accounting, finance, economics, and law.
+I develop microeconomic models to explain empirical regularities and mixed evidence on firms’ financial reporting and disclosure behavior, as well as on capital market participants’ information, investment, and engagement decisions.
+My work also provides guidance for regulatory policy and disclosure mandates.
 My research was published in some of the leading academic accounting journals, including the Journal of Accounting and Economics, Journal of Accounting Research, and Review of Accounting Studies.
-I further serve as an ad hoc reviewer for journals such as Contemporary Accounting Research, Review of Accounting Studies, and The Accounting Review.
-Since the beginning of my PhD in 2010, I was invited to give over 50 research presentations at notable institutions and conferences worldwide, including at the 2018 Journal of Accounting Research Conference
+I further frequently serve as an ad hoc reviewer for Contemporary Accounting Research, Management Science, Review of Accounting Studies, and The Accounting Review.
+Since the beginning of my PhD in 2010, I was invited to give over 70 research presentations at notable institutions and conferences worldwide, including at the 2018 Journal of Accounting Research Conference hosted by the Booth School of the University of Chicago.

-My teaching portfolio is generally broad.
-I have taught introductory, intermediate/advanced, and capstone courses on managerial and financial accounting in undergraduate, graduate, and PhD programs.
-At The University of Melbourne I currently teach ACCT90013 Financial Accounting Theory & Practice (advanced financial accounting subject in the Master of Management program) and ACCT30012 Reporting for Sustainability (elective subject that can be chosen by students across all Bachelor programs at The University of Melbourne).
-I am further an academic advisor to BCom students and have served on the supervisory committee of several of my department's PhD students.
+My teaching portfolio encompasses introductory, intermediate, and capstone courses in financial, managerial, and sustainability accounting across undergraduate, graduate, and PhD programs.
+At the University of Melbourne, I am currently redeveloping, coodinating, and teaching ACCT10001 Accounting Reports and Analysis, the introductory accounting subject in the undergraduate program.
+I further serve as an academic mentor to many undergraduate students and have served on the supervisory committees of several of my department's PhD students.